MicrosoftDocs/azure-docs/articles/data-factory/connector-file-system.md

 ---
-title: Copy data to/from a file system using Azure Data Factory | Microsoft Docs
+title: Copy data to or from a file system by using Azure Data Factory | Microsoft Docs
-description: Learn how to copy data from file system to supported sink data stores (or) from file system to supported sink data stores using Data Factory.
+description: Learn how to copy data from file system to supported sink data stores (or) from file system to supported sink data stores by using Azure Data Factory.
 services: data-factory
 documentationcenter: ''
 author: linda33wj